DenverBotanicGardens/DS_RarePlant/README.md

 ## 1 | Conventional Distance Sampling
-ConventionalDS : Estimating the population size and effort (measured as spacing between transects) needed to maximize accuracy and precision assuming:
+<b> ConventionalDS </b> : Estimating the population size and effort (measured as spacing between transects) needed to maximize accuracy and precision assuming:
       (1) Detection declines with increasing distance from the observer and is perfect at distance zero
       (2) The plant does not move
       (3) The perpendicular distance is measured perfectly